DelineaXPM/delinea-platform/Scripts/SecretServer/Jira/readme.md

 # Jira Delinea Secret Server Integration

 This package is designed to discover and Manage Atlassian Accounts for Jira.
-It will provides detailed instructions and the necessary Scripts to perform these functions.
-Before implementing any of the specific processes it is a requirement to perform the tasks contained in the instructions.md document which can be found [Here](./Instructions.md)
+It will provide detailed instructions and the necessary Scripts to perform these functions.
+Before implementing any of the specific processes, performing the tasks contained in the instruction document which can be [found here](./instructions.md) is required.

 ## Connector Functions

 - Discovery :white_check_mark:
-- Password Changing :no:
+- Password Changing ✖️
-- Heartbeat :no:
+- Heartbeat ✖️

 # Disclaimer